thoughtbot/Argo/README.md

 }
 ```

-You can pull values from embedded objects by chaining `<|`.
-This `Post` model
+You can pull values from embedded objects by passing an array of keys as
-just stores the author's name and not the whole model.
+`Strings` to `<|`.
+For example, this `Post` model just stores the author's name
+and not the whole model.

 ```swift
 struct Post {